bergsail/neume/README.md

-Music score on Web frontend with Html5 resolution: play mp3 file sync with the position in svg images.The resolution aims to
+Music score on Web frontend with Html5 resolution: play mp3 file sync with the position in svg images.

-include western classic music with 5staves, modern popular tune with 6staves and Chinese classic numbered music notation.
+The resolution aims to include western classic music with 5staves, modern popular tune with 6staves

+and Chinese classic numbered music notation.

 Supporting large, medium and small screen, realizeing responsive product of playing and practicing and being updating.